LeeYuuuan/ECGR_5106_HW4/README.md

 - **P2**: Attention improves performance over basic GRU.
 - **P3**: French-to-English translation is more challenging; attention still helps but accuracy is lower.

----

-Feel free to explore each notebook for implementation details and evaluation results.